Inception-framework/inception/Tuto.md

 To perform its analysis, Inception requires two inputs.
 A target ELF binary with symbols and a bitcode in LLVM IR.
 The bitcode is the intermediate representation used by the LLVM compiler framework.
 We use the LLVM frontend for C/C++ code that is Clang.
-Our script we build for you all the required files.
+Our script build for you all the required files.

 ```
 cd lpc18xx-demos